After a tummy tuck, most patients will have 1 or 2 surgical drains to reduce fluid buildup and support proper healing.

 How long do drains stay in after tummy tuck surgery?

-How quickly you heal and a variety of other factors will determine how long the drains remain in place.
-Drains are generally removed within 7 to 10 days of the surgery.
-Remember, most patients need to take that amount of time off from work after a tummy tuck, so the drains will be removed by the time you head back to work.
+Remember, most patients need to take that same amount of time off from work after a tummy tuck, so the drains will be removed by the time you head back to work.

 Is tummy tuck drain removal painful?